-Scott is a seasoned commercial litigator with nearly twenty years of experience, and he regularly appears in both state and federal courts across the United States.
-He represents corporate clients in a wide variety of commercial litigation, including banking, RMBS litigation, intellectual property (patents and trademarks), and contract law.
-He also frequently briefs and argues appeals in the Appellate Divisions of New York and New Jersey, and has obtained numerous favorable decisions on behalf of the Firm’s clients.
+As an advocate, commercial litigator and trial lawyer with more than 20 years of experience, Scott regularly appears in both state and federal courts across the United States.
+He represents clients ranging from corporations, financial institution, and investment managers across a wide spectrum of commercial litigation matters, including banking, subpoena responses, intellectual property (patents and trademarks) and contract law.
+He also frequently briefs and argues appeals in the Appellate Divisions of New York and New Jersey, and has obtained numerous favorable decisions on behalf of the firm’s clients.

-Prior to founding the Firm, Mr. Parker served as in-house counsel in the mortgage division at JPMorgan Chase Bank, N.A., where he supervised outside counsel in hundreds of cases involving all aspects of mortgage-related litigation, including multiple class actions.
-Mr. Parker also clerked in the Southern District of New York for the Honorable Loretta A. Preska, formerly the Chief Judge.
+Prior to co-founding the firm, Scott served as in-house counsel in the mortgage division at JPMorgan Chase Bank, N.A., where he supervised outside counsel in hundreds of cases involving all aspects of mortgage-related litigation, including multiple class actions.
+This in-house experience gave Scott a unique, in-depth perspective on efficient problem-solving for clients.
+Scott also clerked in the Southern District of New York for the Honorable Loretta A. Preska, formerly the Chief Judge.

-Mr. Parker was selected to the New Jersey Law Journal’s inaugural Professional Excellence Award in the category of Individual Recognition for Mentorship.
-He is also a member of the Committee on Appellate Practice, and the Committee on Civil Practice Law and Rules, of the New York State Bar Association’s Commercial and Federal Litigation Section.
+Scott was selected to the New Jersey Law Journal’s inaugural Professional Excellence Award in the category of Individual Recognition for Mentorship.
+He is a member of the Committee on Appellate Practice, and the Committee on Civil Practice Law and Rules, of the New York State Bar Association’s Commercial and Federal Litigation Section.

 - Banking Litigation: Represented JPMorgan in contested foreclosure action.
 In JPMorgan Chase Bank, National Association v.
 Miodownik (N.Y.
 App.
 Div.), New York’s Appellate Division, First Department, affirmed the Supreme Court’s denial of the borrower’s motion to dismiss JPMorgan’s foreclosure complaint.
 The First Department held that, pursuant to the September 25, 2008 Purchase and Assumption Agreement between JPMorgan and the Federal Deposit Insurance Corporation, JPMorgan acquired the loans and loan commitments of Washington Mutual Bank from the FDIC as receiver – and that, pursuant to Section 2.5 of the P&A Agreement, JPMorgan did not assume WaMu’s liability associated with those loans.
 See 937 N.Y.S.2d 192 (1st Dep’t 2012).